Britain's FTSE hits 6-week high as miners, Tesco shares rise

 “The FTSE has finally pushed its way through the 6,300 level for the first time since late August.
 This is more than a little bullish and tends to set the scene for a bigger move higher should the momentum carry,” London Capital Group head analyst, Brenda Kelly, said.

 Morgan Stanley strategists upgraded miners from “underweight” to “overweight”.
-Shares in Anglo American surged around 10 percent while smaller rival Lonmin, which is outside the FTSE 100 index, jumped 34 percent.
+Shares in Anglo American surged more than 10 percent while smaller rival Lonmin, which is outside the FTSE 100 index, jumped 31 percent.

 Tesco’s first-half profits slumped 55 percent although Tesco said it was trading ahead of expectations and outperforming rivals.
-Its shares initially fell nearly 3 percent but then recovered to end 2.5 percent higher.
+Its shares initially fell nearly 3 percent but then recovered to stand 2.4 percent higher.

 “Tesco did not have a great set of numbers, but they were marginally better than expected.
 In the medium term, it’s still a strong business, but in the short term they still have hurdles to overcome in terms of competition from cheaper rivals,” Charles Hanover Investments partner, Dafydd Davies, said.